UFactory xArm

 ms

-Please follow the steps in the to set up the Ufactory xArm to use with AMAS.
+Please follow the steps in the Cortex Firmware Configuration to set up the Ufactory xArm to use with AMAS.